Codereverse12/Teledown/README.md

 # Teledown

-Teledown is a `python` script that automate downloading pictures from multiple telegram channels at once.
+`#0d1117`Teledown is a `python` script that automate downloading pictures from multiple telegram channels at once.

 ## Installing
 ***Type this in the terminal window:***